VIC.GOV.AU | Policy and Advisory Library

 The Koorie Education Workforce assist early years services and schools by providing guidance to enhance cultural inclusion practices, and to support the engagement, attendance, wellbeing and achievement of Koorie learners.

-In Victoria there are four Koorie Education Managers, one in each region, who work collaboratively to ensure delivery of consistently high quality and culturally inclusive practices across education settings for all learners.
-KEMs lead cohesive, consistent and strategic implementation of Koorie Education priorities and provide programmatic and cross portfolio oversight and expertise in their region supporting learners from 0-18 years.
+In Victoria there are 4 Koorie Education Managers (KEMs), one in each region, who work collaboratively to ensure delivery of consistently high quality and culturally inclusive practices across education settings for all learners.
+KEMs lead cohesive, consistent and strategic implementation of Koorie Education priorities and provide programmatic and cross portfolio oversight and expertise in their region supporting learners from 0 to 18 years.

 The KEM supports contextually informed and evidence based practice to be embedded, and facilitates constructive relationships and collaborative networks through effective consultation, governance and in partnership with Local Aboriginal Education Consultative Groups and other community agencies, government departments and local communities to support improved student learning outcomes for all Koorie learners.